wyndhams/ga-project-1/README.md

 - Adding power-ups: Power-ups such as shields, extra lives, and weapon upgrades could be introduced to add variety and strategic depth to the game.
 - Adding boss battles: Boss battles could be included as a climactic finale to each level, requiring the player to use different tactics and skills to defeat a tougher opponent.
 - Expanding the game world: The game could be expanded to include more levels, enemy types, and environments, such as different planets or space stations.
 - Improving graphics and audio: The game's graphics and audio could be improved to enhance the game's atmosphere and to make it more visually appealing and immersive.
-This could involve creating more detailed and animated sprites, and adding more varied and dynamic music and sound effects.
+This could involve creating more detailed and animated characters, and adding more varied and dynamic music and sound effects.

 # Bugs
 - The interval on the special enemy craft needs refining.
 This works correctly on Level 1, i.e. the craft appears after 'x' seconds.
 However each of the proceeding levels the craft appears straight away.